grnet/okeanos-LoD/webapp/api-doc/docs/CreateLambdaInstance.md

 it will firstly check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will start creating a new lambda instance using the instance specifications provided via the HTTP headers.
-For creating the cluster, the fokia library will be used.
+For creating the cluster, the Fokia library will be used.
 This library firstly uses kamaki to create the desired cluster of VMs, then runs ansible on the VMs to build a complete lambda instance.
 After starting the lambda instance creation, the API will reply with the details of the cluster in creation, along with a "200 Success" code.